TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r119 - 2015-01-17 - public release
+Ivars - subName, PushMin, PushMax to handle adjusting paired ivars.
+Reworking of custom prep menu order and item names.

+r118
+Change remove demon to subtract demon points, less ideal since there's no feedback of current value so cant tell the lower bounds, but it works for people the prior method didn't - thanks drkcrstl for the feedback
+Custom prep profile with wide,max,min, max replaces prior revenge level based max.
+SetCustomRevengeUiParameters as rough indication of custom prep config.

+r117
+InfMenu: support for function call OnActivate when pressing action on selected option.
+Reasearch into Player.ChangeEquip
+Test of quiet humming command, result: only for boss quiet game object, sad.
+Welcome message added for entering acc from title.
+Ivars: support for IsCheck on named setting :Is
+Option: disableNoRevengeMissions
+Custom revenge config: WIP most indifidual revenge config settings settable
+Refactor: A number of gvar instead of ivar references missed in the prior refactor Disallow menu if in carboard box

 r116 - 2015-12-30 - public release
 Un-fixed a Retail bug, the game is aparently relying on it's broken behaviour lol.
 Manifested as: Some end of cutscene loadscreen hangs, prologue/truth post heli hallway non-trigger.
 Possibly much more.